Rigi-Workshop 2018: Networks and interactions - from species to communities

 Ina Dietzsch, Institute of Cultural Anthropology and European Ethnology, University of Basel

 PhD students from all Swiss institutions of Higher Learning are most strongly encouraged to apply.
 Applications from Master students and Postdocs are also considered.

-Please register online and submit an abstract of your research and a short letter of motivation for attending before 15 October 2017.
+Please register online and submit an abstract of your research and a short letter of motivation.
 The organizing committee will select the 40 most outstanding applicants to participate in this workshop.

 Organisers: Christoph Scheidegger (Swiss Federal Institute for Forest, Snow and Landscape Research WSL)